ispras/lingvodoc-react/CONTRIBUTING.md

 ### For external to ISP RAS contributors

 5. Make sure you have completed steps 1-4.
-6. Before sending pull-request you must synchronize and merge with master branch head (or ensure that it would be possible if you are planning to send a batch of pull requests).
+6. Before sending pull-request you must synchronize and merge with default branch head (for backend) / "staging" branch head (for frontend), or ensure that it would be possible if you are planning to send a batch of pull requests.
 6. Try to make commits in such a way that would make possible to separate pull requests by issues they are supposed to close.
 If it's not possible, that's not critical, but just give a try at least please.
 7. Test your feature or fix locally with relevant database snapshot and docker-compose scenario from backend repository.
 The instructions for docker-compose scenario are located [here](https://github.com/ispras/lingvodoc/tree/heavy_refactor/docker).
-8. Make a pull request to default branch with reference to corresponding issue.
+8. Make a pull request to default branch (for backend) / "staging" branch (for frontend) with reference to corresponding issue.
 9. Wait for ISP RAS to check and accept your pull request please.